-- a) To note the report. - b) Agree that the Audit Plan for the remainder of 20/21 reflected the current environment and that the outcomes would be reported to Joint Management Team (JMT) and the Audit and Accounts Committee using the normal reporting arrangements. - c) That the revised Audit Plan should be presented for approval at the October meeting.
+- a) to note the report. - b) Agree that the Audit Plan for the remainder of 20/21 reflected the current environment and that the outcomes would be reported to Joint Management Team (JMT) and the Audit and Accounts Committee using the normal reporting arrangements.